 A travel TV host, Samantha Brown, endorsed Planes, Canes, and Automobiles authored by Valerie Grubb.
 The book is a guide designed for adults traveling with their parents, and it explores the good and bad encounters as these adults, together with the elders, travel.
 Brown’s endorsement is credible since the field of traveling is her expertise.
 Take a look at this book endorsement:

 ‘…a delightful guide full of important information for those of us who want to enjoy the companionship of our best travel partners, our parents.”

-Another book endorsement example is written by Katherine Bradley, president of the CityBridge Foundation, endorsing Carrie Morgridge’s Every Gift Matters.
+Another book endorsement example is written by Katherine Bradley, president of the CityBridge Foundation, vouching for Carrie Morgridge’s work, Every Gift Matters.
 This book emphasizes that donations, no matter how small they are, can create a significant impact.
-The endorsement has a call-to-action statement which makes it more engrossing.
-Below is the said endorsement:
+The endorsement has a call-to-action statement which makes it more engrossing as shown below:

 “Carrie Morgridge has written a must-read primer for anyone considering philanthropy…Read this book – and learn from one of the best.”

-Although this has been a lot of information, your hard work as an author deserves the glory of a well-written press release that honors all that hard work.
-If nothing else, be sure that the pertinent information the audience would need to seek out additional information is clear and concise.
+Although this has been a lot of information, your hard work as an author deserves the glory of a well-written press release that honors all that time and effort you put in.

 Book promotion should feel exciting, and the release should reflect that.
-Finding innovative ways to grab a potential reader’s attention might not be easy, but it will be worth it.
+Finding innovative ways to come up with an effective book press release to grab a potential reader’s attention may not be easy, but it will be worth it.